University Library, University of Illinois at Urbana-Champaign

 Teaching with Digital Content (Cultural Heritage Community)

-This wide projectile point has two distinct notches on either side.
-It was used by the Woodland Indians for hunting.
+This projectile point is dark in color.
+It is slightly notched near the base.
+It was used by Woodland Indians for hunting.

 Image |